Werebearguy/AssortedCrazyThings/Guides/Pet Alts How To Implement.md

 * "Default" is the \_0 texture, "AltName1" is the \_1 texture etc.
 * It will only register the number of textures specified as tooltips, so if you have 10 textures but only name 6 tooltips it will only pick the textures from 0 to 5 (as opposed to 0 to 9)
+* tooltips should not have spaces or special symbols, they represent keys.
+See step 6
 ```csharp
 public static CircleUIConf GetClassNameConf()
 {